In the Community/At Home

 Some people may not be able to return to work or school, but want to participate in meaningful and social activities.
 Adult day programs offer a variety of programs in a supported environment for people living with ABI.
 Eligible individuals can participate in group activities with minimal supervision.

 The following organizations offer a variety of these day programs.
-The programs are funded by the Ministry of Health and Long-Term Care so they are offered at no charge: Community Head Injury Resource Services (CHIRS), Cota, ABI Possibilities, West Park Healthcare Centre, Mind Forward and York-Simcoe Brain Injury Services.
+The programs are funded by the Ministry of Health and Long-Term Care so they are offered at no charge: Community Head Injury Resource Services (CHIRS), Cota, West Park Healthcare Centre, Mind Forward and York-Simcoe Brain Injury Services.